SchneHa/P1-WiFi-Gateway/README.md

 PCB with all parts: 10€
 PCB assembled: 15€
 D1 mini ESP8266 with headers: 10€
-all inclusive shipping to Germany. hans(dot)schneider(at)gmx(dot)net
+all inclusive shipping to Germany hans(dot)schneider(at)gmx(dot)net
 ```